AathifZahir/Minders/README.md

   <img src="https://img.shields.io/badge/License-MIT-green?style=flat" alt="MIT License Badge"/>
 </p>

-<p>Minders is a modern, responsive web application built with React, showcasing a platform for creative artists and professionals.
+<p>Minders is a modern web application built with React, showcasing a platform for creative artists and professionals.
 This frontend-only project demonstrates a sleek design and interactive user interface for a community-focused art and creativity platform.</p>

 <h2>✨ Features</h2>
 <ul>